-• for a parameterized type such as MATRIX (lines, columns: POSITIVE), a variable declaration must provide actual values for the parameters, e.g. mm: MATRIX (100, 75); these values may then be retrieved using the apostrophe notation as in mm'lines which in this case has value 100;
+• for a parameterized type such as MATRIX (lines, columns: POSITIVE), a variable declaration must provide actual parameters, e.g. mm: MA-TRIX (100, 75); their values may then be retrieved using the apostrophe notation as in mm'lines which in this case has value 100;

-• if a is an array, a'RANGE(i) denotes the range of values in its ith dimension; for example m1'RANGE(1) above is the same as 1..m1'lines;

-• if requested to multiply two dimension-wise incompatible matrices, the program raises an exception; it does not execute the code that follows the raise instruction.
+- if a is an array, a'RANGE(i) denotes the range of values in its i-th dimension; for example m1'RANGE(1) above is the same as 1 ..m1'lines; - if requested to multiply two dimension-wise incompatible matrices, the program raises an exception; it does not execute the code that follows the raise instruction.
 The package should include code to handle the exception.

-The two examples given (minimum and matrices) are representative of the Ada techniques for constrained genericity.
-They also show a serious limitation of languages such as Ada in this area: the fact that only syntactic constraints may be expressed.
-All that a programmer may require is the presence of certain subprograms ("<=", "+", "" in the examples) with given types; but the declarations are meaningless unless some semantic constraints are also satisfied.
-For example, minimum only makes sense if "<=" is a partial order relation on T (reflexive, antisymmetric, transitive); and the MATRICES package should not be instantiated for a type T unless the operations "+" and "" not only have the right type ($T \times T \longrightarrow T$) but also give T the structure of a ring (associativity, distributivity, zero a zero element for "+" and unity for "", etc).
+The minimum and matrix examples are representative of Ada techniques for constrained genericity.
+They also show a serious limitation of these techniques: the fact that only syntactic constraints may be expressed.
+All that a programmer may require is the presence of certain subprograms ("< = ", "+", "" in the examples) with given types; but the declarations are meaningless unless some semantic constraints are also satisfied.
+For example, minimum only makes sense if "<=" is a total order relation on T; and the MATRICES package should not be instantiated for a type T unless the operations "+" and "" not only have the right type ($T \times T \rightarrow$ T) but also give T the structure of a ring (associativity, distributivity, zero a zero element for "+" and unity for "", etc).

 To include such formal constraints, one has to leave the realm of programming languages such as Ada for such specification languages as Clear and OBJ2 (the latter executable) or the experimental programming language LPG.
-It is important to mention a form of genericity quite different from the above Ada-style explicit parameterization: the implicit polymorphism exemplified by the work on the ML functional language [14, 7].